9 Packaging Color Codes & Their Impact on Consumers

 It can also indicate that a product is eco-friendly or sustainable.

-In the world of food packaging, orange is often used to convey a message of health and vitality.
+In the world of food packaging color codes, orange is often used to convey a message of health and vitality.

 And it’s no wonder – studies have shown that orange is one of the most visible colours, making it great for catching the eye on store shelves.